British and Irish Lions Tour 2025: Scotland tight-head prop Zander Fagerson ruled out due to calf injury

 Scotland and Glasgow Warriors tight-head prop Zander Fagerson has been ruled out of the British and Irish Lions tour to Australia with a calf injury with Ireland and Connacht's Finlay Bealham called up to replace him.

-England's Jamie George and Asher Opoku-Fordjour will also travel to Portugal to train with the squad.
+England's Jamie George and Asher Opoku-Fordjour will also travel to Portugal to train with the squad, with 16 players unavailable due to the Gallagher Premiership and United Rugby Championship (URC) finals this week.

+Saracens hooker George was a Lions Tourist in 2017 and 2021 while Sale Sharks prop Opoku-Fordjour made his debut for England against Japan last November.

 - Lions squad 2025: Full confirmed list of players